 Knee pain is one of the most common problems arises in people of all ages.
 There are various causes of knee pain such as sports injury, anterior cruciate ligament (ACL injury) or arthritis.
 Whatever the cause is, knee pain is actually sore and uncomfortable.
 The earlier you seek medical guidance, the better the chance of your knees recovering.
 The more you waste time, the more painful it will become.
-Many people believe that knee pain will disappear over a period of time with the usage of pain killers and resting, which is simply fake saga.
+Many people believe that knee pain will disappear over a period of time with the usage of pain killers, which is simply fake saga.
 Without proper diagnosis and treatment, it will return and haunt you.

 Most of the time, people consult two or three doctors and get confused due to the large difference between their opinions.
 So, it’s the patient’s responsibility to understand his or her problem, and carefully analyze the causes and treatments options available on the hand.